 Wendy Dale is the author of Avoiding Prison and Other Noble Vacation Goals (Crown).
 She taught memoir writing for Media Bistro for five years.
 She is also the co-writer of the Emmy-nominated TV special, "The New Adventures of Mother Goose."
 Her essays and articles have appeared in Utne Reader, Mental Floss, Public Radio International, and the Writer's Digest website.
+She currently lives with her husband and two pet bunnies in the Artsy Fartsy, their hotel in Cusco, Peru.

 "Wendy is the best instructor I've had, bar none.
 She continually pushes you and never lets you settle for good enough.
 She is knowledgeable, patient, helpful, and has an excellent sense of humor!
 I would take a class again with her anytime." -- Sandra Carpenter